The Fair Labor Standards Act & Employees' Legal Rights

 Minimum Wage and Overtime Under the FLSA

-Currently, under FLSA, employers must pay covered nonexempt workers a minimum wage of not less than $7.25 per hour.
+Currently, under the FLSA, employers must pay covered non-exempt workers a minimum wage of not less than $7.25 per hour.
 If an employee is subject to both state and FLSA minimum wage laws, the employee is entitled to the higher minimum wage.

-Employers must pay overtime at a rate of at least one and a half times the regular rate of pay after an employee works 40 hours in a single workweek.
+Employers must pay overtime at a rate of at least one and a half times the regular rate of pay after a non-exempt employee works 40 hours in a single workweek.
 The workweek is defined as any fixed, regularly recurring span of 168 hours or seven consecutive 24-hour periods.
 However, overtime pay is not required for weekends, holidays, or rest days, unless the work an employee performs on such days meets the criteria for overtime.
-An employer and employee may agree that the employee receives extra pay for working weekends, nights, or holidays, but FLSA does not require it.
+An employer and employee may agree that the employee receives extra pay for working weekends, nights, or holidays, but the FLSA does not require it.

-Many people assume FLSA covers meal breaks and rest breaks, but it does not.
+Many people assume the FLSA mandates meal breaks and rest breaks, but it does not.
 Instead, state laws cover meal and rest breaks.
 Less than half of the states have laws requiring a meal break, and an even smaller number require employers to provide a rest break.
 However, many states have stricter laws related to providing minors with meal or rest breaks.